 Photos: (top) Mike Geffner. (bottom) Megan DiBello.
 Photo credit: (top) Jay Franco. (bottom) Mike Geffner.
 Artwork credit: Edward Cox.

-Support for Readings & Workshops in New York City is provided, in part, by public funds from the New York State Council on the Arts, and the New York City Department of Cultural Affairs, with additional support from the Louis & Anne Abrons Foundation, the Axe-Houghton Foundation, the A.K.
+Support for Readings & Workshops in New York City is provided, in part, by public funds from the New York State Council on the Arts, and the New York City Department of Cultural Affairs, with additional support form the Louis & Anne Abrons Foundation, the Axe-Houghton Foundation, the A.K.
 Starr Charitable Trust, and the Friends of Poets & Writers.